The Wrap-Up Show

+In 2024, the hosts were Gary Dell'Abate and Jon Hein.

+The Wrap-Up Show begins on SiriusXM channel Howard 101 at 11am ET.

+The show used to air live on SiriusXM Channel 100 following The Howard Stern Show but has since changed to being exclusively on Howard 101.

 Prior to 2015, The Howard Stern Wrap-Up Show was open for all show staff members to discuss topics along with Hein and Dell'Abate; however, the show now only features the hosts and a revolving panel of guests discussing The Howard Stern Show and each guest's respective promotions.

 Howard Stern does not participate on the Wrap Up Show.
 However, there is the extremely rare exception where Howard will call in from outside of the studio.
 This has not happened many times as Howard typically will address noteworthy moments from the Wrap Up Show on his live Howard Stern Show broadcast.

 Starting September 2022, The Wrap-Up Show lineup changed from featuring Jon Hein, Gary Dell'Abate and Rahsaan to featuring Rahsaan and Gary Dell'Abate.
 While it is not officially known why Jon Hein is no longer hosting the show, it is speculated that the change is due to Jon Hein accepting a new position at SiriusXM as the Executive Producer of Howard 101.

+Starting September 2024, The Wrap-Up Show lineup changed from featuring Gary Dell'Abate and Rahsaan to featuring Gary Dell'Abate and John Hein.